FrancoisLbrn/xhec-mlops-project-student/README.md

 ```

-You can visit the UI at http://0.0.0.0:4200/dashboard
+You can visit the UI at http://localhost:4200/dashboard

-You can now run the following command to schedule regular model retraining:
+You can now run **in another terminal** the following command, at the root of the directory, to schedule regular model retraining:

+*(Be sure to reactivate your `mlops-project-group5` environment)*
 ```
-python3 deployment.py
+python3 src/modelling/deployment.py
 ```

-When on http://0.0.0.0:4200/deployments, click on train-model to see the scheduled retraining of the model as illustrated hereunder:
+When on http://localhost:4200/deployments, click on train-model to see the scheduled retraining of the model as illustrated hereunder:
 ![](assets/prefect_1.png)

 You click on quick run to train the model now, then go at the bottom of the page and click on the latest run: